 - Adding turn lanes at the Mountain View Drive, Hercules Drive and Rathe Road intersections.

 - Construction of dedicated pedestrian and shared pedestrian/bicycle facilities.

 - Modernizing traffic signals at South Park Drive, I-89 Exit 16, Mountain View Drive, Hercules Drive, Rathe Road and at Tigan Street in Winooski City.

 The current interchange at Exit 16 is a grade separated tight diamond interchange with Interstate 89 crossing over US Routes 2/7 via two bridges.
 The existing interchange yields frequent traffic congestion, lengthy delays, and significant queuing during peak hours.
 These existing conditions are a safety concern with a high number of incidents, collisions and a lack of accommodations for non-motorized travel.

-The project is estimated to cost approximately $10 million and is scheduled to be advertised for contractor bid in fall of 2019 with contract award in winter of 2020.
-Construction is anticipated to begin in Spring 2020 and be completed over the course of two full construction seasons, ending in Spring 2022.
-The first year of construction will consist mainly of utility relocation, ledge removal, and drainage work with the bulk of the roadway construction including the installation of the DDI, the addition of the turning lanes, and the implementation of the pedestrian and bicycle accommodations taking place the following construction season.
+The project is estimated to cost approximately $14 million and is scheduled to be advertised for contractor bid and awarded in Spring 2022.
+Construction is anticipated to begin in Summer/Fall 2022 and will be completed in Spring 2025.
+The first construction season will consist mainly of utility relocation, ledge removal, and drainage work with the bulk of the roadway construction including the installation of the DDI, the addition of the turning lanes, and the implementation of the pedestrian and bicycle accommodations taking place the following construction seasons.